BOTwillplayz/FloofCam/README.md

 > This is a submission for the 50 dollar grant from @hackclubs highway

-Hi there, this is a cute camera that straps onto my dogs harness and allows me to make sure he is ok whilist I am on holiday!
-I spent about 6 hours designing and researching this and had a great time.
+Hi there! this is a cute camera that straps onto my dogs harness.
+This allows me to make sure he is ok whilist I am on holiday and I thought using some open source firmware could make it cooler, allowing me to ~~stalk~~ track my cute fllof boy (thats why I made it!!!)
+Designing and researching this was a great time.
 It works using an ESP32 cam module.

 Here are some pictures of how it will look (top and botton):
 ![render 1](https://github.com/BOTwillplayz/FloofCam/blob/7fb8920f8cf71849e038d3e28e14b70a4b69511a/FloofCam%20Render%201.png)